NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

   2. Build `allImportedDerivations`, and copy its closure to the evaluation machine.

-  3. Evaluate Nixpkgs with `enableImportFromDerivation = true`, with the closure added to the eval paths whitelist, and with IFD partially "allowed, but with `-j0`".
+  3. Evaluate Nixpkgs with `enableImportFromDerivation = true`, with the closure of `allImportedDerivations` added to the eval paths whitelist, and with IFD partially "allowed, but with `-j0`".
-     What this means is no building can happen at eval time, but we can import derivations that are already built.
+     What this means is no building can happen at eval time, but we can import the outputs of derivations that are already built and whitelisted.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions